vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

     return new_value
 ```

 Now your `square` function returns the value instead of printing it.
-This means that calling the function requires that you assign the result of the function to a variable.
-This allows you to use the result later.
-Here's an example of how to do this:
+Let's call the `square()` function and pass the number 4 as an argument:

 ```
 num = square(4)
 ```

-In the example above, the value _4_ was passed to `square()`.
-Because `square()` returns a value, the call is assigned to the variable `num`, which receives whatever value that the call to `square()` returns.
+In the example above, the value _4_ was passed to the function call to `square()`.
+Also note that the function call is assigned to the variable `num`.
+Because `square()` returns a value, the value it _returns_ will get stored in `num`, which you can later on use for other computations.

+You've now just learned the basics of defining your own functions!
+Now it's your turn.
+In the next few exercises, you will try your hand at defining and using your own functions.

 *** =video_link
 //player.vimeo.com/video/154783078